I’ve had a number of people recently ask me, “What’s the value of a win-loss analysis program to a sales team?”

 Initially, our sales executive thinks that her proposal should emphasize the flexibility of her company’s data mining, modeling, and scoring technology.
-When she reviews a couple of recent win-loss interviews with a retailer, however, she learns that the most important buying criteria was the vendor’s ability to implement the solution and the customer’s ability to manage the solution once it’s been rolled out.
+When she reviews a couple of recent win-loss interviews in the win-loss analysis portal with a retailer, however, she learns that the most important buying criteria was the vendor’s ability to implement the solution and the customer’s ability to manage the solution once it’s been rolled out.

 Step 2: Research the Competitor

 Next she reviews the battle card for this competitor.
 She learns the competitor’s solution is comprised of three recently acquired technologies.
 Although the solution is powerful, it’s overly complex.
 The competitor also requires that its own data management platform and data preparation tools must be used as part of the solution.

 Based on the findings of the win-loss program analysis, the sales executive changes her approach.

 - Working with her services team, she focuses her proposal on the strength of their implementation.